 Add your selected courses to your "Wish List" in the Student Center.
 When the courses are included in your Wish List/Shopping Cart, click on "Validate Selected," so that you can confirm if you will be able to add the courses at enrollment time or if you will need to have permission or to meet other requirements.

-When your enrollment time and date comes, you will be able to enroll in the courses you placed on your Wish List in the Student Center.
+Starting on your enrollment date and time, you will be able to enroll in the courses you placed on your Wish List in the Student Center.
 You will simply go to your Wish List and use the button "Begin Enrolling" to start the process.
 On the next screen, you will confirm your classes and use the button "Finish Enrolling" to enroll.

 When you are finished registering for classes, confirm that the courses are correct, and that you did not enter the wrong number or wrong information.